stevejgordon/AspNetCoreDockerWorkshop/activities/7-AcceptingPostedData.md

 # Accepting Posted Data

-For this activity, please ensure you have completed [Activity 5](5-BindingFromQueryString) and have your solution open in Visual Studio 2017.
+For this activity, please ensure you have completed [Activity 6](6-BindingFromRouteParameters) and have your solution open in Visual Studio 2017.

+## What's the plan?

+We're going to add an action which will accept and handle POSTed data to a new endpoint on our API.

 ## Activity Steps